deborahbrouwer/openqa-containers/README.md

 ### Start the openqa-webserver as a service

-webserver runs as `fedora` user so make sure that the user will survive closing the session `sudo loginctl enable-linger fedora`
+webserver runs as `fedora` user so make sure that the user will survive closing the session:
+`sudo loginctl enable-linger fedora`

 ```